- Energy Efficiency at Home

 Home Energy Efficiency Tips

-The below Do it Yourself (DIY) tutorials are designed to assist residents in completing simple home improvement measures that will help reduce energy costs.
+The links below provide information to assist residents in completing simple home improvement measures to reduce energy costs.
 Each tutorial provides a list of the tools and materials needed, basic instructions, and general information regarding the improvement.
 In most cases, energy efficiency improvements pay for themselves over time because you will be paying for less wasted energy year after year!

 - Department of Energy DIY Home Energy Audit Guide